picarrow/hit-match/README.md

 And if they hurt a mob by firing an arrow at it, they'll become the source entity; the arrow will become the direct entity instead.
 In the other event of an entity hurting a player, the player can only ever be the victim entity.

-Again, only actors that are targets, aka acting targets, become easier to select using Hit Match.
+Hit Match makes it trivial to select the victim and direct entity if they are targets.
-Here's how to select all acting targets of a damage exchange.
+Here's how to select them.
 ```mcfunction
 # Victim Entity
 execute as @e if score @s ehm.id = $victim ehm._ run say Victim Entity, selected by method 1.